splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/7-member-functions/1-concepts/1-1-constructor.md

 :::

+## Destructors

+Similar to constructors, you can also hook into the code that occurs when the object is destroyed.
+This may occur when a stack based object goes out of scope, or when you explicitly `delete` an object from the heap.

+You would use the code in the destructor to clean up any additional memory, or other resources, allocated to your object.

 ## In C++

 :::tip[Syntax]

 Constructors are coded in the struct as a special looking function.
 It does not specify any return type, and it uses the same name as the struct for its function name.
+Destructors are similar, but start with a `~` and can not have any parameters.

 ![Constructors are coded as special functions in the struct](./images/constructor.png)